sinewalker/dotfiles/README.md

 Linux and macOS dotfiles.
 Forked from [Cowboy's dotfiles](https://github.com/cowboy/dotfiles), by way of [ASharpe's dotfiles](https://github.com/asharpe/dotfiles).
 A more detailed background is in [HISTORY][HISTORY].

+---

+Note: This project is currently [Mastered at GitHub](https://github.com/sinewalker/dotfiles) and [Pulled to GitLab](https://gitlab.com/milohax/dotfiles)

+---

 [HISTORY]: HISTORY.md